Post

 sudo usermod -aG docker $USER

-Log out and log back in for the changes to take effect.
-For Ubuntu or Debian, the Docker service will automatically start at system boot without any additional steps.
+Log out and log back in to apply the changes.
+On Ubuntu or Debian, Docker services will start automatically on each boot without additional steps.

 1